freenet/freenet-core/docs/src/dev-guide.md

 To make our contract unique so it doesn't collide with an existing contract, we can generate a random signature that will be embedded with the contract.

   🛈 What would happen in case of a collision with an existing contract?
 (That would be if we try to publish a contract that has the same combination of code and parameters.)
 Then it would fail to publish our contract in the network and would get a rejection because we would be trying to update an existing contract.
 And we would have to make a slight change in the code/parameters so this collision is avoided.
-To make this work, there needs to exist a type, which requires (this can be only done once, at the top level of the library crate) implementing the `ContractInterface` trait from the locutus-stdlib.
+To make this work, there needs to exist a type, which requires (this can be only done once, at the top level of the library crate) implementing the `ContractInterface` trait from `locutus-stdlib`.

 For example in the `lib.rs` file we will write the following:

 ```rust,noplayground
 use locutus_stdlib::prelude::*;